vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   *destination*. `ct send rootfs` takes snapshots of the container's datasets and sends them to the *destination*.

-`ct send state` *ctid*
+`ct send state` [*options*] *ctid*
   This command stops the container if it is running, makes another set of snapshots of the container's dataset and sends them to *destination*.
   The container is then started on the *destination* node.

+    `--clone`
+      Do not move the container to *destination*, but clone it.

+    `--no-consistent`
+      When `--clone` is used, the container is by default stopped to store all state on disk. `--no-consistent` can be used to clone the container while it is running.

+    `--no-restart`
+      Do not restart the container on this node after it is cloned to the target node.

+    `--no-start`
+      Do not start the container on the target node, keep it stopped.

 `ct send cleanup` [*options*] *ctid*
   Perform a cleanup after container *ctid* was sent to another node.
-The send state is reset and the container is by default deleted.
+The send state is reset and the container is deleted unless it was cloned.

-    `-d`, `--[no-]delete`
-      Delete the container from the source node.
-The default is to delete the container.

 `ct send cancel` [*options*] *ctid*
   Cancel a send of container *ctid*.
 The send state is deleted from